Migrant Farmworker Mission Experience

 A Week of Reflection, Relaxation, and Prayer

-This past Spring Break Spiritan Campus Ministry led a group of 14 to Immokalee, Fl.
-Immokalee, where 90% of the United States tomatoes are grown during the winter months has all of the allure of nearby beaches (Naples) and beautiful Florida weather, but instead of being a vacation hotspot it consists of vast farmlands and the hardships of those who work at them.
+This past Spring Break Spiritan Campus Ministry led a group of 11 participants to Immokalee, Fl.
+Immokalee, where 90% of the United States tomatoes are grown during the winter months has all of the allure of nearby beaches (Naples) and beautiful Florida weather.
+Instead of being a vacation hotspot, it consists of vast farmlands and the hardships of those who work at them.

 Our group worked with the community of Immokalee learning about the Coalition of Immokalee Workers and their plight for fair wages and safe working conditions, and volunteered with organizations such as Habitat for Humanity, Guadalupe Social Services, and Immokalee Non-Profit Housing.
 A huge accomplishment for the week was to work with the community to build a raised-bed garden.